handeesome/Beer-Game/README.md

 ## Overview

-The submission contains the login pages for the Beer Distribution game implemented with HTML/CSS for front-end as well as a database for the instructor login implemented with Django and MySQL.
+The submission contains the login pages for the Beer Distribution game implemented with HTML/CSS for front-end as well as a database for the instructor sign up implemented with Django and MySQL.

  The index page allows you to choose a log in option as Instructor, Student or to create a custom game.